 Graham Reid | | 3 min read

-To whatever project he is part of, and in his diverse solo work, Frisell brings his signature tone which can be glistening, mercurial, full of texture and sustain, and deftly deploying a range of effects with constraint and nuance.
+To whatever project he is part of and in his diverse solo work, Frisell always brings his signature glistening tone which can be full of texture and sustain, often deftly deploying a range of effects with constraint and nuance.

 His eclectic taste is emblematic of a man who grew up with surf guitar records, the Beatles and the British Invasion alongside Jimi Hendrix and his jazz interest in Sonny Rollins and Miles Davis.

-In 2011 he recorded All We Are Saying, an album of John Lennon songs. . .
+In 2011 he recorded All We Are Saying, an album of John Lennon songs.

 “I really sort of grew up as rock and roll was being born, and as Fender guitars were being born” he told Guitar.com three years ago on the release of his album Guitar in Space Age.
 “The atmosphere, at that time, there was this kind of optimism in the air, with, 'Oh, we're gonna go to outer space,' and 'everything's gonna be so great!' “

 Even today the genial musician brings some of that optimistic spirit and although looking ahead in terms of exploring musical sounds he has, in the past decade or so, interpreted songs by Marvin Gaye, Bob Dylan, Hank Williams, Thelonious Monk, Sam Cooke, Benny Goodman, Pete Seeger, Merle Travis and Ray Davies.

 And on his new album When You Wish Upon a Star he explores themes from classic movies and television shows.

 It's as if his past is always present while he engages the now and the possible futures his curiously allows.